anotherwildeboy/trie-storage/README.md

 ## Setup

-A new tree can be created using the `root` constructor inside the `tree-storage` module.
+Create a new tree using the `root` constructor inside the `tree-storage` module.

 Example: <i>(Omitted from future examples for simplicity)</i>